huggingface/hub-docs/docs/hub/datasets-gated.md

 extra_gated_fields:
  Company: text
  Country: text
- I agree to use this model for non-commerical use ONLY: checkbox
+ I agree to use this model for non-commercial use ONLY: checkbox
 ---
 ```